Deletes all binary log files listed in the index file, resets the binary log index file to be empty, and creates a new binary log file.

 PURGE BINARY LOGS.

-while slaves are running is undefined (and thus
+RESET MASTERwhen used while slaves are running is undefined (and thus unsupported), whereas

-LOGS may be safely used while replication slaves
+PURGE BINARY LOGSmay be safely used while replication slaves are running.

 RESET MASTER can prove useful